ANUcybernetics/imaginative-restoration/README.md

 - test with the actual videos
 - sound
 - move from using matplotlib (gross!) to something nicer for the display
+- tweak the prompt stuff so that it keeps the greyscale
+- try the "physical overlay" on the display thing
+- try post-keying and/or post-overlay

 ## Licence